 Offering Thai Bodywork

-Aleah is a 26 year old bodywork practitioner currently offering services in Southern Maine (USA).
+Aleah is a 26 year old bodywork practitioner soon to be offering services in Brooklyn, New York (USA).

 Aleah is passionate about creating a safe space for healing.
 She believes in harm-reduction principles and works to be trauma-informed with all her clients.

-Aleah has over 100 hours of Thai Bodywork training and has been practicing since June 2018 and also offers experienced knowledge of CBD & other cannabinoids.
+Aleah has over 100 hours of Thai Bodywork training, has been practicing since June 2018 and also offers experienced knowledge of CBD & other cannabinoids.

 Thai massage is an ancient practice that is great for improving flexibility, range of motion & circulation.
 From young athletes to the older generation, everyone can benefit from Thai massage!
 The practice combines assisted stretching, massage & breathing for a holistic experience.
 The best thing about Thai massage is that it can be customized to ANY BODY!
 You don’t have to be flexible to receive the benefits!